 The book is in short an introduction to the most influential living architects.

 For those with an interest in Japanese architects, they are all here: from Kenzo Tange to Shigeru Ban.
-Tange, the giant of post-war Japanese architencture, designed the Tokyo Olympic complex and Tokyo's City Hall, and influenced a generation of foreign architects.
+Tange, the giant of post-war Japanese architecture, designed the Tokyo Olympic complex and Tokyo's "Tocho" City Hall, and influenced a generation of foreign architects.

 Today that baton has been passed to a group of world famous architects, including the self-taught Tadao Ando, Shigeru Ban (Museum of Modern Art in New York), Arata Isozaki (Barcelona's Olympic complex), Fumihiko Maki (Spiral Building), and other younger artists.